hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 ≈ßhe important word being here is `would`: "That is not satisfying at all and *would* bring us most likely to a dead-end as we exhaust our funding".
 Read it as: if we would chase too many goals we'll never reach 1.0.
 And `kickstart`in the next sentence doesn't have anything to do with Kickstarter, if it would would, Kickstarter would be specifically mentioned.

-BTW, this has nothing to do with Kickstarter either Ì†ΩÌ∏É https://en.wikipedia.org/wiki/Kickstart_(Amiga)
+BTW, this has nothing to do with Kickstarter either üòÉ https://en.wikipedia.org/wiki/Kickstart_(Amiga)

 [8:10:39](#CIvO8vSqJL2hlaShaLtGZkAcgv8T42QpKaCvawlNMFY) <qtxie>:
 @ldci Should be no impact on redCV.